Tag: leader

 These formative episodes often become dramatic retellings of .
 They form identity.
 Often, however, the dark sides of those events are often glossed over.
 Many patriotic events gloss over crimes against humanity, war, bloodshed, of innocents.

 Egypt had been that for Israel.
 Joseph’s story from slave to (second only to Pharaoh), and thus bringing Israel in on a powerful note.
 Then their time in Egypt as home.
-Then their transformation from and freedom to slavery.
+Then their transformation from power and to slavery.
 Then from slavery to freedom out of Egypt.
 Even for Solomon, Egypt remained a key piece of Israelite identity.

 Depending on how we read it, it would seem that part of the reason that God was allowing the exile was not just a consequence of and rebellion, it was a reshaping of the people of Israel.
 The formative event was to be the from exile, rather than escape from Egypt and all the baggage that came with it.